ethanswe/ethanswe/README.md

 I was an entrepreneur in the tech space and graduated with a degree in Finance.

-## Most Recent Project Software Stack:
+## Most Recent Project Software Stack...

 SQLAlchemy/Flask/Python Backend, React/JavaScript Frontend => https://github.com/ethanswe/Crypto-Club